 - Regular exercise will strengthen your bones and muscles; It helps you manage weight and reduce arthritis.

 - When you exercise, the body releases endorphins (feel-good hormones).
-Endorphins boost happiness; hence, reduce stress and calms down your mind.
+Endorphins boost happiness; hence, they reduce stress and calms down your mind.
 You can sleep better too.

 Mental health is as important as physical health; It includes emotional, psychological, and social well-being.
-Mental health is all about how you handle the highs and lows; make choices and keep calm amidst the chaos.
+Mental health is all about how you handle the highs and lows; make choices, and keep calm amidst the chaos.

 - Long-term stress and anxiety may increase the risk of developing heart disease, diabetes, cancer, and inflammatory conditions.